TalelMejri/Laravel-WebSockets-with-Vue.js-Integration/README.md

 # Laravel WebSockets with Vue.js Integration

 This guide provides step-by-step instructions on how to integrate Laravel WebSockets with Vue.js for real-time communication.
 Follow these steps to set up the environment and start using WebSockets in your Laravel application.

-## Laravel WebSockets Installation And Test
+## Laravel WebSockets Installation and Test

 1. Install the Laravel WebSockets package: